JeanCHilger/learning-spring/README.md

 # learning-spring
-A repository made with the intention to learn some functionalities of the spring framework.
+A repository made with the intention to learn some functionalities of the Spring Framework with a little bit of Angular.
 The files are not ordered by complexity.
 To see more details about an specific project click on the link.

 1. [hello-world](https://github.com/JeanCHilger/learning-spring/tree/master/hello-world):
     * Simple spring boot starter project created with **spring initializr** to manage simple **GET requests**.